gromeck/CWP-Mockup/README.md

 The client allows panning by holding down the left mouse button, and zooming in and out with the mouse wheel.

+Clicking on a track symbol within a range of 3nm will open an info window showing track details.

 ## What does the label show?

 The label is organized in three lines.